tholok97/tnt-docs/lab0119/lab-solutions.md

 ## 7

-Four tasks/incidents that require coordination between three operations teams: applicatio, database and SAN- and infrastructure:
+Four tasks/incidents that require coordination between three operations teams; application, database and SAN- and infrastructure, even though it only needs to be handled by one of them:

+*WIP*

+* Scaling up application servers
+* Database servers down for maintenence

 *TBA*